bryantngo/cse15l-lab-reports/lab-report-1.md

 After typing in your password, your terminal should look like this: ![Image](Screen Shot 2023-04-09 at 8.15.04 PM.png)

+**You are now connected to a computer in the CSE basement and all commands that are run will run on this computer!**

 ## Trying Some Commands
-We can now type in some commands (cd, ls, pwd, mkdir, and cp)
+We can now type in some commands (cd, ls, pwd, mkdir, and cp).
+Trying typing these commands in the remote server as well as your personal computer.

 More specific commands:
 * cd ~